psydck/psydck/README.md

 ### Here are some of my projects:
 - [TillPoint](https://github.com/wastedMynd/Tillr2) : Mobile application that allows users to manage point of sale transactions;
   it's intended to be quick and easy to use; this is achieved by incorporating Android's intuitive Material Design GUI Components.

-- 📫 How to reach me ...  sizwe.i.mkhonza@gmail.com | https://www.linkedin.com/in/sir-afrika/

 <!---
 psydck/psydck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.